abap2UI5/docs/docs/configuration/performance.md

+---
+outline: [2, 4]
+---

 # Performance

 abap2UI5 is fast!
-Nearly everything is done in the backend, and the ABAP stack is much faster than any client or browser.
-Frontend logic is kept to a minimum: no loops are executed, and no extra logic is added.
-Everything is prepared in the backend and then directly übergeben into the UI5 framework at the client side. abap2UI5 has been successfully tested with tables containing a large number of entries and columns.
-So, just develop your app, and you can assume that performance will not be an issue.<br>
+Almost everything is processed in the backend, with the ABAP stack performing significantly faster than any client or browser. <br>

+Frontend logic is kept to a minimum: no loops are executed, no extra logic is added, and everything is passed directly to the UI5 framework. <br>

+abap2UI5 has been successfully tested with tables containing a large number of entries and columns.
+So, just develop your app confidently — performance should not be an issue.

 ### Suggestions
 If you still want to optimize your app, consider the following points: